 Top 5 haircare myths, busted!

-In defense of sulfates Reading Top 5 haircare myths, busted!
+What is soap?
+Reading Top 5 haircare myths, busted!
 8 minutes Next What is mica and why do we use it?

 Fear sells more products.
 Fear of not being good enough, fear of not being pretty enough, fear of toxins and chemicals.
 And yet, most of these marketing messages are full of myths and outright lies, and many of these started years and years ago, but have snowballed into something known by everyone, that is considered fact.